Heavy quark dynamics in a strongly magnetized quark-gluon plasma: Results

 Fig. \ref{kappavT_cb_scaled} shows a similar variation as in Fig. \ref{kappavT_LT_scaled}, but this time we show two different plots for charm (left panel) and bottom (right panel) quarks and in each plots we present both $\kappa_L$ (solid lines) and $\kappa_T$ (dashed lines) together.
-Here also we choose the heavy quark momentum to be 1 GeV.
 As was also evident from Fig. \ref{kappavT_LT_scaled}, interestingly we observe that though for finite $eB$, values of $\kappa_L$ are significantly higher than $\kappa_T$, for $eB=0$ the situation is different.
 For charm quark (left panel) values of $\kappa_T$ at $eB=0$ is higher than $\kappa_L$ and for bottom quark (right panel) $\kappa_L$ and $\kappa_T$ fall on top of each other.

-We have also shown the variation of $\kappa_T$ with temperature for charm quark with two different values of the external momentum $p$ in Fig. \ref{kappaT_scaled_vp}.
+We have also shown the variation of $\kappa_T$ with temperature for charm quark with two different values of the external momentum $p$ in Fig. \ref{kappaT_scaled_vp}, i.e. $p=1$ GeV and $p=0.5$ GeV.
 Again we have chosen two different values of the magnetic field, $eB= 15m_\pi^2$ and $20m_\pi^2$.
 This plot is done to check the consistency of our calculation as we have maintained the scale hierarchy of $M\gg p$ ( $M$ is the heavy quark mass) and simplified our expressions accordingly.
-For bottom quark mass $M=4.18 GeV$ this condition is easily satisfied.
-But for charm quark since $M=1.28$ GeV, and we have chosen $p=1$ GeV for most of our results, it was necessary to compare any of our result with a different (smaller) value of $p$.
+For bottom quark mass $M=4.18$ GeV this condition is easily satisfied.
+But for charm quark mass, since $M=1.28$ GeV, and we have chosen $p=1$ GeV for most of our results, it was necessary to compare with a different (smaller) value of $p$.
 It can be seen from figure \ref{kappaT_scaled_vp} that the behavior for two different values of $p$ are almost identical.
-For lower values of $T$ the HQ with larger momentum has larger $\kappa_T$, but after a certain temperature one can observe a crossover and for higher values of $T$ the situation is opposite, i.e. HQ with lower momentum has larger $\kappa_T$.
+At all values of temperature the $\kappa_T$ is bigger at larger HQ momentum for both values of the magnetic field, i.e. $eB=15 m_\pi^2$ and $eB=20 m_\pi^2$.